earljohn-spec/earljohn-spec/README.md

 ## Featured Projects

-### 01 — Solar Panel Installation Request and Tracking System
+### Solar Panel Installation Request and Tracking System

-*An application in support of SDG 7 (Affordable and Clean Energy)*
+_An application in support of SDG 7 (Affordable and Clean Energy)_

 A web-based application that addresses gaps in renewable energy accessibility.
 It provides a centralized platform for online requests, administrative reviews, and automated eligibility scoring to prioritize installations fairly based on data-driven metrics.